This post may contain affiliate links.

 - don't expect your friends to want to now talk about racism, personally, I'm exhausted and I just want to go for a walk or talk about Real Housewives; if your friend expresses the same need for downtime, allow them a reprieve and go off topic for an hour.

-- make your events more inclusive by inviting POC to present, speak, or join; beware of having a token POC – I'd rather not be invited than be invited to fill some quota.
+- make your events more inclusive by inviting qualified POC to present, speak, or join; but don't exclude non-POC.
+And having a token POC is not the answer – I'd rather not be invited than be invited to fill some quota.

 - don't speak for POC if you're not a person of color.
 When you speak for someone without their permission, you are silencing their voice.